moj-analytical-services/splink/docs/topic_guides/feature_engineering.md

 ## Phonetic transformations

 Phonetic transformation algorithms can be used to identify words that sound similar, even if they are spelled differently.
-These are particularly useful for names.
+These are particularly useful for names and can be used as an additional comparison level within name comparisons.

-For blocking rules, it allows for possible candidate pairs of entities with phonetically similar transforms to be considered for linking.
-This can result in a "fuzzier" [blocking process](/blocking_rules.md#the-purpose-of-blocking_rules_to_generate_predictions), which may be beneficial in certain instances.

-Similarly, phonetically similar transforms offer another way to do fuzzy-matching within a [comparison](/customising_comparisons.ipynb).

-Below are some examples of well known phonetic transformation algorithmns.

-There are a number of ways you can generate phonetic transformation columns within a dataset.
-Below are a few examples of how this can be achieved.
+For a more detailed explanation on phonetic transformation algorithms, see the [topic guide](phonetic.md).

 ### Example

 There are a number of python packages which support phonetic transformations that can be applied to a pandas dataframe, which can then be loaded into the DuckDBLinker.
-For example, using the [phonetics](https://pypi.org/project/phonetics/) python library:
+For example, creating a [Double Metaphone](phonetic.md#double-metaphone) column with the [phonetics](https://pypi.org/project/phonetics/) python library:

 ```
 import pandas as pd